-The following actions are captured in the track pane.
-Color notations are the default color for each action, but they can be changed by you.
+The following thread states are captured in the track pane by the Thread States instrument.
+Color notations are the default colors, but they can be changed by you.

 Unknown / At termination (Gray).
 Instruments is unable to determine the state of the thread or it is being terminated.

 Waiting (Yellow).
 The thread is waiting for another thread to perform a particular action.

 Suspended (Dark Blue).
 The thread has been put into a suspended state and will not continue until it is specifically told to resume running.

 Requested to suspend (Light Blue).
 The thread has sent out a request to be put into a suspended state.

 On run queue (Black).
 The thread is in the queue to be run.
 It will run after a CPU becomes available.